BartyPitt/RoboticsProject/docs/overview.rst

 .. warning::

     Although this is a python script, it will NOT run in an IDE in Windows.
-Many of the functions and libraries imported are specific for the ROS environment, which needs to be run inside a Virtual Machine, or on a ROS (Linux) dual-boot.
+Many of the functions and libraries imported are specific for the ROS environment, which needs to be run on Ubuntu in a Virtual Machine with with necessary dependencies installed, or on computer with the necessary packages installed.

 .. code-block:: python